Profitability ratios: types, formulas and business uses

 Key takeaways

-• Compare your profitability ratios against industry benchmarks, such as those published by the ATO for businesses with turnover up to $15 million, to identify areas for improvement.
+- Compare your ratios against industry benchmarks, such as those published by the ATO, to spot gaps early and identify where your pricing or expenses may need adjusting.

 What do profitability ratios measure?

-Profitability ratios are financial metrics that measure how efficiently your business converts spending into profits.
-They help you understand your business performance by focusing on different types of expenses.
+Profitability ratios are financial metrics that measure how efficiently your business converts what it spends into profits.
+They focus on different types of expenses to reveal your business performance.

-Not all ratios will be relevant to every small business.
-The key is identifying which ones matter most for your specific situation.
+Not all ratios will be relevant to every small business, as official benchmarks account for businesses across 100 industries with varying turnover ranges.
+The key is identifying which ones matter most for your situation.

 What can profitability ratios tell you?